chinezbrun/pytes_serial/README.md

 5. go to the folder where the program is located (i.e cd /home/pi/Documents/pytes)
 6. execute pytes_serial.sh to have a separate terminal instance (works for Linux/Raspberry) or python3 pytes_serial.py directly from console. if you need setup an autostart of the program on reboot more info [here](/examples/setup_autostart.txt)

+A lighter version written in Micropython for ESP32 is available here:[pytes_esp](https://github.com/chinezbrun/pytes_esp)

 enjoy